icemberg/Driver_Drowsiness_and_Distraction_Detector/README.md

 ⚠️ **Disclaimer** — This system is a safety *aid* and should never replace adequate rest before driving.
 Always follow traffic safety regulations.

-*Built with ❤️ using MediaPipe, OpenCV, and YOLOv8*
+*Built with ❤️ using MediaPipe, OpenCV, YOLOv8 & Streamlit*

 </div>